 Wyandottes have brightly colored, yellow legs and toes.
 They are clean-legged (no foot feathers).
 Wyandottes also have rose combs (a fairly flat looking comb type with many small points protruding upwards).
 The breed also has fluffy plumage that resembles the Orpington in some aspects.
 Like the Orpington, Wyandotte chickens are reputably poor fliers.

 Wyandotte chickens lay ~200 light brown colored eggs per year.
-However, since they are a dual purpose breed, standard (non-bantam) wyandottes are generally large.
+However, since they are a dual purpose breed, standard (non-bantam) Wyandottes are generally large.
 Heritage strains are known to be fair meat chickens (similar to other breeds that have heritage versions like Rhode Island Reds, New Hampshire Reds, Plymouth Rocks and Orpingtons).

 Wyandottes are fairly hardy but not exceptionally so.
-For this reason, they do not excel in temperatures below ~20F and above 90F without adequate shelter from the heat and cold.
+For this reason, they do not excel in temperatures below 20F and above 90F.

 Wyandottes and very mellow, low key type chickens.
 They also bear confinement well.
 However, the breed can be dominative/assertive.
 This means that they are often near the top of the pecking order.